Liam Lawson

+Early and personal life

+Liam Jared Lawson was born on 11 February 2002 in Hastings, New Zealand.
+He was raised in Pukekohe, which was home to Pukekohe Park Raceway, located in the Auckland Region of the North Island.
+His parents sold their house to fund his racing career.

+Lawson selected the number 30 as his personal driver number in Formula One, which he had used since age eight in honour of his karting mentor.

 Junior racing career

 Karting

-Born in Hastings but raised in Pukekohe, Lawson began karting at the age of seven, competing in numerous championships across New Zealand, including two karting titles in 2014.
+Lawson began karting in 2008, competing in numerous championships across New Zealand, including two karting titles in 2014.
 Each year he returns to the Kartsport Auckland Go Kart Club on Rosebank Road, Avondale and competes in the big City of Sails race on Auckland Anniversary Weekend according to Speedhive myLaps, the transponder company that was used.

 Lower formulae

 In 2015, Lawson made his single-seater debut in the Formula First Manfeild Winter Series with Sabre Motorsport, taking a win and ten podiums to finish second overall.
 A few months later, he joined Sabre to contest the NZ Formula First championship, taking a win and three podiums on his way to sixth in the championship and the Rookie of the Year title.
 The following year, Lawson graduated to the NZ F1600 Championship Series.
 There he dominated proceedings, claiming fourteen of the fifteen victories on offer to become the youngest champion in not just the series' history, but the youngest ever Formula Ford champion in world at the time.